NTR district: Education

-Primary and secondary school education in the district is imparted by government, aided and private schools, under the School Education Department of the state.
+Dr. NTR University of Health Sciences and School of Planning and Architecture are located in Vijayawada.
+The district has numerous engineering colleges including Prasad V. Potluri Siddhartha Institute of Technology, Velagapudi Ramakrishna Siddhartha Engineering College, Lakireddy Bali Reddy Engineering College, Gudlavalleru Engineering College, and DMS SVH College of Engineering.

-Dr. NTR University of Health Sciences and School of Planning and Architecture, South Indian Chapter are located in Vijayawada.
-District has numerous engineering colleges including Prasad V. Potluri Siddhartha Institute of Technology, Velagapudi Ramakrishna Siddhartha Engineering College, Lakireddy Bali Reddy Engineering College, Gudlavalleru Engineering College, DMS SVH College of Engineering, SRR & CVR Govt.
-Degree College is one of the oldest colleges.
+SRR & CVR government degree college is one of the oldest colleges.
 It was established in 1937.
-Govt Polytechnic Vijayawada (one of the oldest Polytechnic colleges in India), Andhra Loyola College, AANM & VVRSR (Gudlavalleru) Polytechnic College, Mary Stella college, Sidhartha Degree College are a few of the many famous arts and science colleges in the district.
+Government polytechnic Vijayawada is also one of the oldest polytechnic colleges in India.
+Andhra Loyola College, AANM & VVRSR polytechnic college at Gudlavalleru, Mary Stella college, Sidhartha Degree College are a few of the many famous arts and science colleges in the district.

 Transportation

 Road

 National highways NH-65, NH-16, NH-30 pass through the district.
 APSRTC state headquarters are located at Vijayawada.

 Railway

 Vijayawada is headquarters for Vijayawada railway division and Vijayawada Junction is one of the busiest railway stations in India.

 Other railway stations in the district (all are located in Vijayawada) are: